What is low frustration tolerance

 Attune to their frustration

-The problem is children are not born with self-regulation, so we must help them get this experience first10.
+The problem is children are not born with self-regulation, so we must help them get this experience first.11

 For example, you can frown and say in a slightly stressed tone, “You’re so frustrated because you can’t open the box.”